-Medicare Supplement Insurance, commonly called “Medigap” or “MedSupp”, is sold by private insurance companies to help patients cover the gaps in standard Medicare insurance.
+Medicare Supplement Insurance, commonly called “Medigap” or “MedSupp,” is sold by private insurance companies to help patients cover the gaps in Original Medicare insurance.
 Medigap typically comes with higher monthly premiums than Medicare Advantage plans.

-Does a package deal of prescription drug coverage, dental insurance, vision insurance, and added benefits hold importance to you?
+Does a package deal of prescription drug coverage, dental insurance, vision insurance, and added benefits hold importance to the enrolee?

-Do you qualify for Medicaid, thus would you be eligible for a dual-eligible plan?
+Does the enrollee qualify for Medicaid, thus being eligible for a dual-eligible plan?

-Are your preferred providers and hospitals included in your network?
+Are their preferred healthcare providers and hospitals included in-network?

-Is transportation to and from the provider’s office necessary for you?
-If so, check and see if this is included in your plan.
+Is transportation to and from the provider’s office necessary?
+Confirm whether transportation is included in the plan.

-Is it important for your plan to include mental health and wellbeing benefits?
+Is it important for the plan to include mental health and well-being benefits?

 Once ideal insurance plans are narrowed down, the patient should compare their options in order to decide which Medicare plan is right for them.
-If struggling to find plans in your area or simply want to compare insurance plan options, visit one of the sources below:
+If they are struggling to find plans in their area or simply want to compare insurance plan options, visit one of the sources below: